koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 #### `Any`

-The `Any` type will result in a successful check with any value.
+The `Any` type hint will result in a successful check with any value.

 ````koto
 let x: Any = 'hello'